-Practice Description: Installation should be made in accordance with the approved construction plans.
-Any deviation to those plans should be approved/documented/recorded on the as-built/as-constructed drawings.
-As-built/as-constructed drawings should be completed as soon as practicable and retained.
-The information should be made available for future projects.
-As-built/as-constructed drawings should be valid.
+Practice Description: Installation(s) should be made in accordance with the approved construction plans and any deviation from those plans should be recorded on as-built drawings.
+The as-built drawings should be completed as soon as practicable and retained by the owner of the utility.
+The information should be made available for future projects and to aid in future locates and construction.

-As-Built/As-Constructed Drawings should include:
+As-Built Drawings generally include:

-- 1. Any deviations in construction from the approved design; - The level of accuracy in the horizontal and vertical locations of the underground utility; - 3.
-The methodology used to measure the accuracy (e.g. geodetic survey), or relationship to topographical/physical features at the time of construction; - 4.
-The date the drawings were prepared; and - 5.
-The method of construction (e.g. directional drilling).
+- Utility owner company name; - Utility type or function; - A location description of the project referenced to the title description or geographic location; Any deviations in construction from the approved design with a reference to the construction drawing; - The horizontal and vertical locations of the centreline of the underground utility; - The level of accuracy of the horizontal and vertical locations of the underground utility; - The methodology used to measure the accuracy of the horizontal and vertical locations, e.g. geodetic survey, or relationship to topographical/physical features at the time of construction; - Extent of the object (width, height, length and diameter as applicable); - Notation of the material of the outside structure; - A reference to the source of the as-built measurements by company name, file number and date of the measurements; - A north arrow, scale bar and scale ratio; - Legend depicting all items on the drawing - The method of construction, e.g. directional drilling.

-Current Practice: Upon completion of construction and prior to final acceptance of the installation by the Owner, all "as-built/as-constructed" measurements should be made and submitted.
+Current Practice: During and after completion of construction and prior to final acceptance of the installation by the Owner, all "as-built" measurements should be made-and recorded on as-built drawing(s).
 Typically these measurements note any deviation in horizontal and/or vertical alignment from the established baseline, the location of valves, access chambers, manholes, service boxes and stub connections for services.
 In addition they should note final invert elevations, pipe size, grade changes, any applicable structural details of manholes/chambers and any other information as deemed necessary that may affect future maintenance of the utility.
 All drawings should note these changes "As Recorded" with date on the drawings in a prominent location.
+This updated information should be circulated among the pertinent parties involved in the project as soon as practicable, (i.e. municipalities, utilities, public works authorities, Utility Coordination Committees) and those parties should update their records accordingly.
+In this way, utility records can be maintained as current as possible.

-Benefits: Accurate as-built/as-constructed drawings serve as an integral initial information source for future projects, and minimize the risk of damage to existing underground facilities.
+Benefits: Accurate as-built drawings serve as an integral initial information source for future projects, and minimize the risk of damage to existing underground facilities.

-Region of Durham - Design Specifications for Regional Services
+- CSA S250-11 Mapping of Underground Utility Infrastructure - Region of Durham Design Specifications for Regional Services